xpsi-group/xpsi/docs/source/install.rst

 .. note::

-    Here we cloned from the PyMultiNest repository.
+    Here we clone the PyMultiNest repository.
 However, for :ref:`R19`, working with X-PSI ``v0.1``, we used the repository as frozen in a *fork*.
     To clone this version instead: